 These guidelines have been developed with, and endorsed by, the South Eastern Centre Against Sexual Assault and Family Violence (SECASA)

-Safer Community Unit advisers are responsible for responding to members of the University community who contact them and:
+Safer Community Unit officers are responsible for responding to members of the University community who contact them and:

-- have been advised that an allegation of unacceptable behaviour has been made against them.
+- or have been advised that an allegation of unacceptable behaviour has been made against them

-The role of the adviser is to provide impartial advice and to assist a person to make an informed choice about actions under the University procedures.
-Assistance provided by Safer Community Unit advisers includes:
+The role of SCU officers is to provide impartial advice and to assist a person to make an informed choice about actions under the University procedures and external options that may be available.
+Assistance provided by SCU officers includes:

 - listening seriously and impartially to the concerns and perceptions of the person